We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Week Two

-For the second week of their expedition students will move site and assist our scientists with their data collection across a variety of research projects, including:
+For the second week of their expedition students will assist our scientists with their data collection across a variety of research projects, including:

 • Underwater Visual Census (UVC): this standardised survey technique gives students the opportunity to use the ID skills gained from the Caribbean Coral Reef Ecology course to assess the abundance and diversity of fish populations in the study system.